Who We Are

 OUR TEAM

-From 2017 to 2024, he served as CEO of the Center for Houston’s Future, where he led several major energy and climate initiatives, including the creation of the HyVelocity Hub, which secured a record $1.2 billion U.S. Department of Energy grant, and the formation of a coalition of more than 35 companies collaborating to build the foundation for the Gulf Coast’s clean hydrogen ecosystem.
+From 2017 to 2024, he served as CEO of the Center for Houston’s Future, where he led major initiatives tackling Houston’s toughest challenges, including the creation of the HyVelocity Hub, which secured a record $1.2 billion U.S. Department of Energy grant, and the formation of a coalition of more than 35 companies collaborating to build the foundation for the Gulf Coast’s clean hydrogen ecosystem.

 John Flory is President of the Clean Hydrogen Buyers Alliance (CH2BA) and works collaboratively with GEC on initiatives in clean hydrogen market development.
 John has worked collaboratively GEC principals for several years on issues such as hydrogen carbon intensity, standardized contracts, book-and-claim and certification.